The cerium content of the Milky Way as revealed by Gaia DR3 GSP-Spec abundances: Chemo-kinematics and dynamical properties of selected Gaia cerium abundances

-The lower panels of Fig.~\ref{fig:Ce-M-Ca} present the trend of cerium abundances with metallicity colour-coded with stellar counts (left bottom panel) and with calcium abundances (right bottom panel).
-Note that, hereafter, we adopted the calibrated Ca abundances according to Tab.~4 of \citet{GSPspecDR3} using the polynomial of degree 4 as a function of \g\ and a calibration for \g \ values outside the recommended gravity interval set to those computed for the limiting values.
-For all the {\it Low-Uncertainty Sample} stars, their $CaUpLim$ and $CaUncer$ flags are equal to zero and their uncertainties in \CaFe\ are smaller than 0.06~dex.
-It can be seen that, over a metallicity range of~1.5 dex, we found a banana-like shape that can be explained by some detection bias.
-For example, low-Ce metal-poor stars are poorly represented in our sample since the Ce line becomes too weak to be detected in such stellar atmospheres.
+The lower panels of Fig.~\ref{fig:Ce-M-Ca} present the trend of cerium abundances with metallicity, colour-coded with stellar counts (left bottom panel) and with calcium abundances (right bottom panel).
+We adopted the calibrated Ca abundances according to Tab.~4 of \citet{GSPspecDR3} below, using the polynomial of degree 4 as a function of \g\ and a calibration for \g \ values outside the recommended gravity interval set to those computed for the limiting values.
+For all the {\it low-uncertainty sample} stars, their $CaUpLim$ and $CaUncer$ flags are equal to zero, and their uncertainties in \CaFe\ are smaller than 0.06~dex.
+Over a metallicity range of~1.5 dex, we found a banana-like shape that can be explained by some detection bias.
+For example, low-Ce metal-poor stars are poorly represented in our sample because the Ce line becomes too weak to be detected in these stellar atmospheres.
 Similarly, low Ce abundances are more difficult to derive in crowded metal-rich spectra.

-On the other hand, it can be seen in the lower-right panel that the sample is composed of stars being more Ca-rich with decreasing metallicity, a consequence of the behaviour of $\alpha$-elements with \meta\ in the Milky Way.
+On the other hand, the lower right panel shows that the sample is composed of stars that are more Ca-rich with decreasing metallicity, a consequence of the behaviour of $\alpha$-elements with \meta\ in the Milky Way.
 In the most metal-poor regime, there are predominantly Ce-rich stars (\CeFe~$\gtrsim$ 0.5 dex) with high calcium abundances (\CaFe~$\gtrsim$ 0.3 dex).

 We finally note an excess of stars with rather low \CeFe\ and \CaFe\ abundances around \meta =-0.5~dex.
-As explained in \citet{PVP_Ale}, those stars are mostly massive and young (see their Fig.~8) and are located in the spiral arms of the Milky Way.
-There are also some other stars with low \CeFe\ and Solar \CaFe\ which probably belong to the disc since they have similar spatial distribution and kinematics than other disc stars.
+As explained in \citet{PVP_Ale}, these stars are mostly massive and young (see their Fig.~8) and are located in the spiral arms of the Milky Way. {This is confirmed by the recent work of \citet{Poggio22} (see their Fig. B.1.).
+Their sample A is a sub-sample containing the majority of the massive star sample defined in Fig. 8 of \citet{PVP_Ale}.
+These stars present very young ages ($<$ 500 Myr) and are massive.}

+There are also some other stars with low \CeFe\ and solar \CaFe\ that probably belong to the disc because they have similar spatial distribution and kinematics as other disc stars.